-Diane Alston, Extension Entomologist • Dan Drost, Extension Vegetable Specialist
+Diane Alston, Extension Entomologist (No longer at USU) • Dan Drost, Extension Vegetable Specialist

 - Onion thrips are the most injurious insect pest to onions in Utah.